-After having passed the Junior Qualifying Examination each student must prepare an acceptable thesis upon some phase of their major subject.
+After having passed the Junior Qualifying Examination (see IV.I) each student must prepare an acceptable thesis upon some phase of their major subject.
 The thesis project must be approved by the major division or committee as forming an integral part of the student's program.